apache/mynewt-site/docs/os/modules/console/console_is_init.md

    int console_is_init(void)
 ```

 Returns whether console has been initialized or not.
-I.e. whether `console_init()` has been called yet.

 #### Arguments